the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 npm install
 ```

 Running `npm install` at the root of the project will install dependencies for both the client and server.
-Specifically, it will:
+Specifically, by running that command, it will automatically:

 1. Navigate to the `client` directory and install dependencies listed in `package.json`.
 2. Navigate to the `server` directory and install dependencies listed in `package.json`.